tenzir/tenzir/web/docs/try/process-argus-flow-logs.md

 description: Open Source flow monitor
 ---

-# Argus
+# Process Argus Flow Logs

 [Argus](https://qosient.com/argus/index.shtml) is an open-source flow monitor that computes a variety of connection statistics.

-The UNIX tool `argus` processes either PCAP or NetFlow data and generates binary output.
+The UNIX tool `argus` processes either [PCAP](/docs/understand/formats/pcap) or [NetFlow](/docs/understand/formats/netflow) data and generates binary output.
 The companion utility `ra` transforms this binary output into a textual form that VAST can parse.

-## Input

 Ingesting Argus data involves the following steps: